OldStager01/fintech-fraud-detection/README.md

 2. Make your changes and write tests
 3. Run tests and linting: `npm run lint && npm run test`
 4. Submit a pull request

-## License

-[Specify your license here]

-## Support

-For issues and feature requests, please create an issue in the repository.

-## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for version history and updates.